-Directed to Older Children -Pantasy Violence
+Directed to C. Fantasy Violence Directed to Older Children -

 For those programs where fantasy violence may be more intense or more combative than other programs in this category, such programs will be designated TV-Y7-FV.

 General Audience

 Most parents would find this program suitable for all ages.
 Although this rating does not signify a program designed specifically for children, most parents may let younger children watch this program unattended.
 It contains little or no violence, no strong language and little or no sexual dialogue or situations.